will62794/logless-reconfig/refinement/notes/log.md

 (5) MongoDynamicRaft => StaticRaftSafety
 ```
 To prove (2) inductively, we can assume that the protocol refined *MongoWeakRaft* up the current state and that it satisfied *WeakQuorumCondition* up the current state, which means we can assume *StaticRaftSafety* as part of our inductive hypothesis.
 Then, we just need to prove that in the next state, *WeakQuorumCondition* is maintained by the *MongoDynamicRaft* protocol i.e. we need to prove that the 3 conditions listed above are upheld.

+How to prove each of the *WeakQuorumCondition* cases for *MongoDynamicRaft*?
+We can re-state them more concretely for sake of proof:

+- C1.
+For any electable node, it must overlap with some in term >=T for all past elections in term T.
+- C2.
+For an electable node, it must overlap with some node with entry E for all past committed entries E.
+- C3.
+For any committable write, its commit quorum must overlap with some node in term >= T for all past elections in term T.

+We can try to sketch the proof for each.
+Our induction hypothesis allows us to assume that the Raft log is currently "safe" i.e. it satisfies *StateMachineSafety* and the static safety properties including *LogMatching*, etc.